10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Where it falls short:

 - Non-English accuracy is rough.
-Dutch transcription sits around 60β70% accuracy, borderline unusable for business meetings.
+Dutch transcription sits around 60-70%, borderline unusable for business meetings.
 French is better but still inconsistent

 - Everything goes to US servers.
-If you're in Europe and care about GDPR, you'll need a Data Processing Agreement and a lot of trust
+European users will need a Data Processing Agreement, and plenty of trust

 - No offline mode.
 No internet, no transcription